jonashackt/tekton-argocd-eks/README.md

 > On cloud providers which support external load balancers, setting the type field to LoadBalancer provisions a load balancer for your Service.
 The actual creation of the load balancer happens asynchronously, and information about the provisioned balancer is published in the Service's .status.loadBalancer field.

+And also the AWS EKS docs state this (https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html):

+> When you create a Kubernetes Service of type LoadBalancer, an AWS Network Load Balancer (NLB) is provisioned that load balances network traffic.

 ##### Service yaml

 So this would be our ultra simple Service to access our Tekton Dashboard (see [tekton-dashboard-service.yml](tekton-dashboard-service.yml)):